mdda/mdda.github.io/_posts/OSS/2016-04-07-nvidia-on-fedora-23.md

 ### Prove that it's still broken

-As a regular user, let's fix up one of the CUDA samples from within a clean directory :
+As a regular user, let's try out one of the CUDA samples from within a clean directory (and then fix it):

 {% highlight bash %}
 cd ~        # for instance